 Some people also use the abbreviation "FPS" to refer to "first-person shooter".
 In video games, gamers play from the perspective of a character with weapons, allowing them to see the environment from the character's first-person perspective.
 Many other types of video games use the same perspective, including boxing and racing games.

 Popular first-person shooters include these:

 - Unreal Tournament

 In first-person shooters, various weapons are usually used to take out enemies.
 First person shooters can be played by individuals but are also very popular with teams.

 Measuring the frame rate of video games

-A common way to measure the performance of a video game is to check the frame per second (FPS) value.
-The maximum FPS can be determined by the GPU and graphics settings.
-Older computers with low graphics settings may need to turn these down, while newer computers may have powerful graphics cards and can handle high framerates (more fps).
+A common way to measure the performance of a video game is by checking the frames per second (FPS) value.
+The maximum FPS can be set by the GPU– and graphics settings can be determined.
+Older computers with low graphics settings may need to be lowered, while newer computers may have powerful graphics cards and achieve a high frame rate (more fps).

 Still, you should check the frame rate of your current game before changing your settings or buying a new game.
 To measure your framerate, use a game-specific software or hardware program like Fraps.

 Fraps: Benchmarking Software - Show how many frames per second (FPS) you're getting in a corner of your screen.
 Run custom benchmarks and measure the frame rate between any two points.
 Save the statistics to disk and use them for your own tests and applications.